 Personal Trainers And Smoking

-Smoking and being a personal trainer appears to me to be about as far apart as Republicans and Democrats.
+Smoking and being a personal trainer appear to me to be about as far apart as Republicans and Democrats.
 Why did those people who took my class want to be personal trainers in the first place?
 Most of them looked like they worked out, but did they think their smoking habit would not impact their success as a personal trainer?

 I've always felt fitness and personal training was a big tent, with room for many people.
 Fitness trainers come in all shapes and sizes.
 It doesn't matter if the person is a little overweight, has a physical disability or even has a criminal record.